anhornsby/search-analyses/README.md

 ## Citation

-If you use this repository or the representations, please cite Hornsby & Love (2021).
+If you use this repository or the representations, please cite Hornsby & Love (2021), _Sequential consumer choice as multi-cued retrieval_.
+PsyArxIv. https://psyarxiv.com/cx9r4.
+Or the published version, when available.

 ## Contact